 Client service in an open, team-based environment is our hallmark at Desert Archaeology.
 We have been extremely successful in serving the interests of our clients while preserving cultural resources values.

-In areas that have not been explored recently, field surveys identify and document evidence of past cultural activity by examining the modern ground surface.
+Field surveys identify and document evidence of past cultural activity on a property by examining the modern ground surface.

 If significant cultural resources are found in the project area, excavations may be required.
 Excavation phases are guided by project-specific plans that describe the project goals, research issues, and field methods.
 With 30+ years of experience in the Southwest, we construct solid, efficient research designs that anticipate and avoid complications and delays, allowing us to focus on the key issues involved in your project.